Myth of the flat Earth: Irving's biography of Columbus

 The disputed point was not the shape of the Earth, nor the idea that going west would eventually lead to Japan and China, but the ability of European ships to sail that far across open seas.
 The small ships of the day (Columbus's three ships varied between 20.5 and 23.5 m – or 67 to 77 feet – in length and carried about 90 men) simply could not carry enough food and water to reach Japan.
-The ships barely reached the eastern Caribbean islands.
+As it was, the ships barely reached the islands of the eastern Caribbean.
 Already the crews were mutinous, not because of some fear of "sailing off the edge", but because they were running out of food and water with no chance of any new supplies within sailing distance.
 They were on the edge of starvation.
-What saved Columbus was the unknown existence of the Americas precisely at the point he thought he would reach Japan.
+Columbus' expedition was saved by reaching the Americas, about which he knew nothing, precisely at the point he thought he would reach Japan.
 His ability to resupply with food and water from the Caribbean islands allowed him to return safely to Europe.
 Otherwise his crews would have died, and the ships foundered.